slatedocs/slate/source/index.html.md

 }
 ```

-Returns all records from the Incidents object that the user is authorized to view
+Returns all records from an Intelex object that the user is authorized to view

 ### GET /api/v2/object/{intelex_object}